kangk1204/Octopus-toolkit2/doc/guide.rst

 .. image:: _static/Guide/10.IGV_Start.png

-The IGV function is a process of visualizing analyzed data through IGV, a visualization analysis tool.
+The IGV function is a process of visualizing analyzed data through IGV, a visualization tool.

-IGV uses the bigWig format file of the analyzed sample.
-Therefore, in order to use IGV function, you must complete at least one sample of the data analysis.
-(Public or Private)
+IGV uses bigWig files.

-1. Select Analysis -> IGV in the Menu bar.
+1. Select the Analysis tab -> Click the IGV function in the Menu bar.
-2. Select the resulting folder generated by analyzing public data or private data.
+2. Select output folders (Result/GSExxxxx) of your interest.

 IGV table
 _________